d3x41/documentation-dev/md/tutorials/advanced-btrfs-utilisation.md

 ### Explanations
 A snapshot, or restore point, is an image of the file system or one of its subvolumes that you back up at a specific point in time, so that you can access or restore it later.
 The main goal is to restore a system that has become unstable.

-Once created, a snapshot behaves like an ordinary folder on your file system: you can copy it, move it to external media, rename it...
+Once created, a snapshot behaves like an ordinary folder on your file system: you can copy it, move it to external media, rename it ...

 ### Snapshots with BTRFS commands
 To take a snapshot of the entire system from the command line: